Tax & Residency · Last updated 2 June 2026

 What is the EU treaty and why does it matter?

-The UK-EU treaty on Gibraltar, with provisional application from April 10, 2026, effectively removes the hard border between Gibraltar and Spain.
+The UK-EU treaty on Gibraltar has provisional application scheduled for 15 July 2026.
+It effectively removes the hard border between Gibraltar and Spain.
 For residents, this means practical free movement across the Schengen area.
 For British nationals who lost EU freedom of movement after Brexit, this is a unique opportunity: live in a British territory and travel freely across Europe.

 Can I work remotely from Gibraltar?

 Yes, and it is increasingly common.
-Gibraltar's timezone (CET, one hour ahead of the UK) and strong digital infrastructure make it practical for remote work.
+Gibraltar's timezone, one hour ahead of the UK year-round, and strong digital infrastructure make it practical for remote work.
 You would need to be tax resident in Gibraltar, which means meeting the residency requirements and spending the majority of your time there.
 Our guide to working arrangements covers the options in detail.

 This article is for informational purposes only and does not constitute tax, legal, or financial advice.
 Tax laws and regulations change frequently.
 Always consult qualified professionals before making decisions about tax residency or relocation.